hasura/ndc-spec/specification/src/specification/mutations/procedures.md

 The operation should specify the procedure name, any arguments, and a list of [`Field`](../../reference/types.md#field)s to be returned.

+_Note_: just as for [functions](../queries/functions.md), fields to return can include [relationships](../queries/relationships.md) or [nested fields](../queries/field-selection.md#nested-fields).
+However, unlike functions, procedures do not need to wrap their result in a `__value` field, so top-level fields can be extracted without use of nested field queries.

 ## Requirements

 - The `affected_rows` field in the corresponding [`MutationOperationResults`](../../reference/types.md#mutationoperationresults) structure should indicate the number of rows in the data source which were modified as a result of the operation.